 - When cutting irregularly shaped workpieces, plan your work so it will not pinch the blade.
-A piece of molding, for example, must lay flat or be held by a fixture or jig that will not let it twist, rock or slip while being cut. - Properly support round material such as dowel rods or tubing.
-They have a tendency to roll during a cut, causing the blade to "bite". - Cut only one workpiece at a time. - Clear everything except the workpiece and related support devices off the table before turning the saw on.
+A piece of molding, for example, must lay flat or be held by a fixture or jig that will not let it twist, rock or slip while being cut. - Properly support round material such as dowel rods, or tubing.
+They have a tendency to roll during a cut, causing the blade to "bite".
+To avoid this, always use a "V" block or clamp the work to the miter gauge. - Cut only one workpiece at a time. - Clear everything except the workpiece and related support devices off the table before turning the saw on.